Niranjan24491/HTML5-Standards-Doc/content/tags/aside.md

 prev = "/tags/header"
 title = "aside"
 toc = true
-weight = 5
+weight = 6

 +++

-The HTML <aside> element represents a section of the page with content connected tangentially to the rest, which could be considered separate from that content.
+The HTML <span class='tag-span'>&lt;aside&gt;</span> element represents a section of the page with content connected tangentially to the rest, which could be considered separate from that content.

 <h3>Need for this tag</h3>
-These sections are often represented as sidebars or inserts.
+The sections represented by <span class='tag-span'>&lt;aside&gt;</span> element are often sidebars.
 They often contain the definitions on the sidebars, such as definitions from the glossary; there may also be other types of information, such as related advertisements.

 <h3>Disadvantages of this tag</h3>
 <ul>
-  <li>It's not appropriate to use the aside element just for parentheticals, since those are part of the main flow of the document.</li>
+  <li>It's not appropriate to use the <span class='tag-span'>&lt;aside&gt;</span> element just for parentheticals, since those are part of the main flow of the document.</li>
 </ul>

 <h3>Advantages of this tag</h3>